astronomer/airflow-guides/guides/deferrable-operators.md

 ## Deferrable Operator Concepts

-There are some terms and concepts that are important to understand when discussing Deferrable Operators:
+There are some terms and concepts that are important to understand when discussing deferrable operators:

 - **asyncio:** This is the Python [library](https://docs.python.org/3/library/asyncio.html) that is used as a foundation for multiple asynchronous frameworks.
 This library is core to Deferrable Operators functionality, and is used when writing triggers.
 - **Triggers:** These are small, asynchronous pieces of Python code.
 Due to their asynchronous nature, they coexist efficiently in a single process known as the triggerer.